vippsas/vipps-epayment-api/api-guide/getting-started.md

 To verify that a payment has been authorized by the user, check that the `state` property is marked `AUTHORIZED`.
 If the user has instead chosen to reject the payment or chosen to click `cancel` on the landing page or in the Vipps App, the `state` property will be marked `ABORTED`.
 If the user did not act within the payment expiration time, the `state` property will be marked `EXPIRED`.

-For more details of the lifecycle of the payment session the Event Log endoint can be used
+For more details of the lifecycle of the payment session the Event Log endpoint can be used

 ```bash
 curl https://apitest.vipps.no/epayment/v1/payments/UNIQUE-PAYMENT-REFERENCE/events \